AMorgaut/babel-plugin-transform-class/README.md

 ## Up to come

+* Sourcemap tests (to check impact of transformations approaches on babel sourcemap generation)
-Tests are on the way.
-Looking on a potential way to ECMAScript stage 2 class properties notation and decorators may be potentially added as they make sense to complete class definition
+* ECMAScript stage 2 class properties notation and decorators may be potentially added as they make sense to complete class definition

 ## Example